qiime2/docs/source/tutorials/pd-mice.rst

 In QIIME 2, all data is structured as an Artifact of a specific semantic type.
 Artifacts contain the data as well as information about the data, including a record of the original data and the tools used to process it.
 This allows for better tracking of how you actually got to where you are in your analysis.
 You can learn more about common QIIME 2 Artifacts and semantic types :doc:`here <../semantic-types/>`.

 Our samples were amplified using the `EMP 515f-806r`_ primers and sequenced on an Illumina MiSeq with a 2x150bp kit.
 The hypervariable region covered by the primers we used is 290bp long, so with 150bp reads our sequences will be slightly too short to be able to do paired-end analysis downstream.
 Therefore, we're going to work with single-end sequences.
 We will work with a version of the samples which have already been demultiplexed, for example, by the sequencing center.
-If you need to demultiplex your sequences, the doc:`Moving Pictures tutorial <moving-pictures>` describes how to demultiplex sequences if they were sequenced using the Earth Microbiome Project protocol.
+If you need to demultiplex your sequences, the :doc:`Moving Pictures tutorial <moving-pictures>` describes how to demultiplex sequences if they were sequenced using the Earth Microbiome Project protocol.

 We will import the sequences as ``SampleData[SequencesWithQuality]``, which is the demultiplexed single-end sequence format.
 If we wanted to import paired-sequences, we would specify the semantic type ``SampleData[PairedEndSequencesWithQuality]``.
-We will import the sequences using the sample manifest format, a versatile way to import demultiplexed data in QIIME 2.
+We will import the sequences using the sample :ref:`manifest format <manifest file>`, a versatile way to import demultiplexed data in QIIME 2.
 We create a tab-separated sample manifest file that maps the sample name we want to use in QIIME 2 to the path of the sequence file.
 The benefit is that the demultiplexed sequence files can be named anything you want; there are not fixed assumptions about the conventions, and the file names do not dictate the final name.
 When QIIME 2 reads the file, it ignores any line prefixed with the ``#`` symbol.
 The first line that doesn't contain a ``#`` is the header line and must be ``sample-id<TAB>absolute-filepath``.
 The sample order after the header line does not matter.
+Read more about importing data into QIIME 2 artifacts :doc:`here <importing>` and more about sample metadata formatting requirements :doc:`here <metadata/>`.

 Let's start by downloading the manifest and corresponding sequences.